A TRUSTED INDEPENDENT HEALTH INSURANCE GUIDE SINCE 1999.

 There is a “use-it-or-lose-it” requirement with FSAs: Any money left in the account at the end of the plan year (or by March 15th of the following year if the employer offers a grace period) is lost to the employee.
 So it’s important to only allocate for expenses that you know you’ll incur.

 However, employers also have the option to let enrollees carry over some unused money into the next year.
 The maximum amount that can be carried over to the coming year is set by the IRS each year.
-Up to $610 can be carried over from 2023 to 2024, and up to $640 can be carried over from 2024 to 2025.1
+Up to $660 can be carried over from 2025 to 2026.1

 Again, this is optional for employers, and they do not have to allow a grace period or carryover option.
 And they cannot offer more generous carry-over or grace period provisions than the IRS allows.